Skip Navigation

 903-636-4200

-If you believe your service line has been incorrectly categorized, please contact us using the phone number or email provided in this notice.
-Our hope is that after reading through this notice, you will be able to identify what type of service lines (plumbing) you have and we can update the categorization of your lines.
+If you believe your service line has been incorrectly categorized, please contact us using the phone number or email provided at the end of this notice.
+You may dispute the current classification and provide details to update the categorization of the service line.

 Exposure to lead can cause serious health effects in all age groups.
 Infants and children can have decreases in IQ and attention span.
 Lead exposure can lead to new learning and behavior problems or exacerbate existing learning and behavior problems.
 The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
 Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.